 - Foster proactivity in your management team as well.
 Your company culture translates from top to bottom – and everyone on your team should have direct access to leadership sharing the company values.

-How to enforce a proactive mindset to conflict and misbehaviour in the workplace?
+How to enforce a proactive mindset to conflict and misbehavior in the workplace?

 A. Understanding Employee Dynamics and Potential Conflict Causes